The Process of Decision Making

-- Pareto analysis (PA) – It uses the Pareto principle by which one can achieve 80 per cent of the advantage of the entire job by doing only 20 per cent of the work.
-It helps in prioritizing our action points.
+- Pareto analysis – It uses the Pareto principle by which one can achieve 80 % of the advantage of the entire job by doing only 20 % of the work.
+It helps in prioritizing the action points.

-- Paired comparison analysis (PCA) – It is working out the relative importance of different options.
-PCA helps a person to work out the importance of a number of options relative to each other.
+- Paired comparison analysis – It is working out the relative importance of different options.
+It helps a person to work out the importance of a number of options relative to each other.
 It is particularly useful where a person does not have objective data to base on.
-PCA makes it easy to choose the most important problem to solve, or select the solution that will give the person the greatest advantage.
+This analysis makes it easy to choose the most important problem to solve, or select the solution which gives the person the greatest advantage.
 It helps to set priorities where there are conflicting demands on the resources.

 - Decision tree – It is choosing by valuing different options.
 It provides a highly effective structure within which one can lay out options and investigate the possible outcomes of choosing those options.
 It also helps a person to form a balanced picture of the risks and benefits associated with each possible course of action.

 - Six thinking hats – It is looking at a decision from different perspectives.
-Six Thinking Hats is a powerful tool that helps one look at important decisions from a number of different perspectives.
-It helps one make better decisions by pushing him to move outside his habitual ways of thinking.
-If a person looks at a problem with the Six Thinking Hats then he is able to solve it using all approaches.
+It is a powerful tool which helps a person to look at important decisions from a number of different perspectives.
+It helps the person to make better decisions by pushing him to move outside his habitual ways of thinking.
+If a person looks at a problem with this tool, then he is able to solve the problem using all approaches.

-- Cost benefit analysis (CBA) – It is for seeing whether a decision makes financial sense.
-The best available decision may not be worth implementing if one has to invest a lot of time and money in implementing it.
-CBA is a relatively simple and widely used technique for deciding whether to act on the decision.
-CBA amounts to adding up the value of the benefits of a course of action, and subtracting the costs associated with it.
-Costs are either one time, or may be ongoing.
+- Cost benefit analysis – It is for seeing whether a decision makes financial sense.
+The best available decision is not be of worth implementing if one has to invest a lot of time and money in implementing it.
+It is a relatively simple and widely used technique for deciding whether to act on the decision.
+It amounts to adding up the value of the benefits of a course of action, and subtracting the costs associated with it.
+Costs are either one time, or can be ongoing.
 Benefits are normally received over time.
-In CBA it determines the time which is built into the analysis by calculating a payback period.
+It determines the time which is built into the analysis by calculating a payback period.

 Decision making techniques

-The decision making techniques commonly used are as follows:
+The decision making techniques normally used are given below.

 - The Delphi technique – It is achieving the results through consensus among experts.
-It’s a common observation that when one gets three experts together, he will often end up with four different opinions.
+It is a common observation that when a person gets three experts together, he frequently ends up with four different opinions.
 This can lead to poor decision making.
-This is where a technique like the Delphi Method is needed to reach a properly thought through consensus among experts.
+This is where this technique is needed to reach a properly thought through consensus among experts.

-- Avoiding Groupthink – It is avoiding errors in group decision making.
-Groupthink is a phenomenon that occurs when the desire for group consensus overrides one’s common sense desire to present alternatives or express an unpopular opinion.
+- Avoiding groupthink – It is avoiding errors in group decision making.
+Groupthink is a phenomenon which occurs when the desire for group consensus overrides one’s common sense desire to present alternatives or express an unpopular opinion.
 The desire for group cohesion effectively drives out good decision making.
-The term Groupthink was coined by Irving Janis in 1972 when he was researching why a team reaches an excellent decision one time and a disastrous one the next.
-What he found was that a lack of conflict or opposing viewpoints led to poor decisions, because alternatives were not fully analyzed, and therefore groups did not gather enough information to make an informed decision.
+The term ‘groupthink’ was coined by Irving Janis in 1972 when he was researching why a team reaches an excellent decision one time and a disastrous one the next.
+What he found was that a lack of conflict or opposing viewpoints led to poor decisions, since alternatives were not fully analyzed, and hence groups did not gather enough information to make an informed decision.

 - Impact analysis – It identifies the consequences of a decision.
-This technique is a useful brainstorming technique that helps one think through the full impacts of a proposed change.
+This technique is a useful brain-storming technique which helps one think through the full impact of a proposed change.
 It is an essential part of the evaluation process for major decisions.
 It gives one the ability to spot problems before they arise, so that he can develop contingency plans to handle issues smoothly.

 - Reactive decision making – This is regarding making decisions under pressure.
 People tend to make decisions reactively when confronted with emergency situations or when a disaster unfolds.
-In these circumstances, the best decisions tend to be those that have been thought through and rehearsed ahead of time.
+In these circumstances, the best decisions tend to be those which have been thought through and rehearsed ahead of time.
 An example is the emergency plan for evacuation in case of a fire.
-The normal decision making process generally involves defining of the problem, collecting of necessary information, developing options, devising a plan, executing and following-up.
-In reactive decision making there is not enough time to execute the full decision making process, meaning that it’s all too easy to make a bad decision when under pressure.
-This means that actions to be taken in an emergency should be carefully planned beforehand so that one can act appropriately when an event occurs.
+The normal decision making process normally involves defining of the problem, collecting of necessary information, developing options, devising a plan, executing and following-up.
+In reactive decision making, there is not enough time to execute the full decision making process, meaning that it is all too easy to make a bad decision when under pressure.
+This means that actions to be taken in an emergency are to be carefully planned before hand so that one can act appropriately when an event occurs.